avarone-github/essex/docs/reference/output/classification/index.md

 }
 ```

-- `namespace` is the name of the software module carrying out document classification.
+- `namespace` is the name of the software module carrying out document classification inside the text intelligence engine.
 - `id`, `label` and `hierarchy` identify the category in the [categories' tree](../taxonomies-templates/index.md).
 - `score` is the cumulative score that was attributed to the category.
 - `frequency` is the percentage ratio of the category score to the sum of all categories' scores.

+	!!! info
+		Note that the sum of the frequencies of all categories could be less than 100.
+This occurs when the text intelligence engine is configured to filter out the "losers" categories. that is, those with the lowest scores.
+		For further information on the topic of category score, consult the <a href="https://docs.expert.ai/studio/latest/languages/categorization/rules/score/" target="_blank">Studio documentation</a>.

 - `winner` is a Boolean flag set to `true` if the category was considered particularly relevant.
 - `positions` is an array containing the [positions](../../positions/index.md) of the text blocks that contributed to category score.